Amnell/APParallaxHeader/README.md

 ### From CocoaPods

-Add `pod 'APParallaxHeader'` to your Podfile or `pod 'APParallaxHeader', :head` if you're feeling adventurous.
+Add `pod 'APParallaxHeader'` to your Podfile (or `pod 'APParallaxHeader', :head` if you're feeling adventurous, and want to live on the edge).

 ### Manually

 _**Important note if your project doesn't use ARC**: you must add the `-fobjc-arc` compiler flag to `UIScrollView+ APParallaxHeader.m` in Target Settings > Build Phases > Compile Sources._

 * Drag the `APParallaxHeader/APParallaxHeader` folder into your project.
-* Import `UIScrollView+APParallaxHeader.h`
+* \#import `UIScrollView+APParallaxHeader.h` wherever you feel the need.

 ## Usage